JamesIves/github-pages-deploy-action/README.md

 yarn add github-pages-deploy-action
 ```

-It can then be imported into your project like so:
+It can then be imported into your project like so.
+Calling the functions directly will require you to pass in an object containing the variables found in the configuration section.
+Required secrets must be stored as an environment variable.

 ```javascript
 import run, { init, deploy, generateBranch } from "github-pages-deploy-action";